sismolla/Countries-of-the-World/README.md

 # Countries-of-the-World
-#scrapy project to scrap all xountries in the world
+#scrapy project to scrap all countries in the world